NotNite/Cyberhead/README.md

 - Looking around
 - Moving around (somewhat)
-  - Teleports, deaths, grinding, etc. are very janky
+  - Teleports are janky and you may clip out of bounds when changing levels
 - Some controller input
   - Move around (left stick)
   - Snap turn (right stick)